dvo123/Gym-Tracker-App/README.md

 Installation:

     1. Download my code from Git Hub.
-    2. Make a new project and add my android folder + lib folder + pubspec.yaml into your project.
+    2. Make a new project and add my Android folder + lib folder + pubspec.yaml into your project.
-    3. replace my_first_flutter_project with your project name for the imports.
+    3. Replace my_first_flutter_project with your project name for the imports.
     4. Run "flutter pub get" to get the dependencies.
     5. Run the app.